Smithgift/Transmission/nonmd/StorySoFar.md

 James Algol: Our hero, an ordinary Worker Transmitted to another world.\
 Stella Cobol: James's forbidden Thinker girlfriend who, last he heard, was also going to be transmitted.\
-Tim Ruby: A happy Holdsman in the Blue Sunrise Hold.
+Tim Ruby: A happy Holdsman in the Blue Sunrise Hold.\
+Ralph ML: A big Worker man who leads the party of Wayfarers that James just joined.\
+Violet Haskel: A thoughtful Thinker woman in Ralph's party.\
+Fred Python: A tall Worker with Ralph's party.\
+Lucky: A worn Unwanted girl with strong and unusual opinions about the worlds.

 The story so far: